There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) tutorial presentation; and (3) research project.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignment; and (3) exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)